 Bank Negara Malaysia's logo appears, printed in white in the smaller clear window and visible from both sides of the note.

 (Webmaster's note: The transparent area is actually the black coloured area.
 This specimen note was placed on a black surface.)
+Section 4 of the obverse of the note:

 BACK TO TOP